pengjuntc/mapreduce-in-pthreads/README.md

 3. Reference
 In the source code, I use hash function which is taken from http://www.cse.yorku.ca/~oz/hash.html and hash table from http://troydhanson.github.io/uthash/userguide.html.
-The rest of code it totally written by myself.
+The rest of code is totally written by myself.

 //END OF README